craigahobbs/hobbs-family-cookbook/recipes/PineappleRefrigeratorCake.md

 1/4 C sugar
 ~~~

-Press half mixture into a 9" X 13" pan reserving the other half for the topping.
+Press half mixture into a 9" X 13” glass pan reserving the other half for the topping.

 Mix together and dissolve: